MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/ifreebusysupport-placeholder23.md

 ms.topic: reference
 ms.localizationpriority: medium
 ms.assetid: 7d35a1d0-2267-86d9-2bf4-b3f95b3693e1
-description: "This member is a placeholder and is not supported."
+description: Describes the IFreeBusySupportPlaceholder23 and provides syntax, return value, and additional remarks.
+This member is a placeholder and is not supported.
 ---

 # IFreeBusySupport::Placeholder23